wendlingd/Browse-InfoSeeking-PubMed/README.md

 useful tool for accessing this research by individual audience types.
 It provides a standing count of studies for each named audience, that you can retrieve from pubmed.gov.

+Information at the script describes mechanisms and a few caveats.

 Run this report periodically to maintain a starting point for people looking for this type of research.